 How to Measure ROI from Twitter Ads

 Twitter Ads, like other advertising offering, provide you with common performance metrics such as CPL, CPC, cost-per-action, number of clicks and conversions on your website (if you set up conversion tracking).
 These metrics are enough if you’re a B2C brand selling products that consumers can immediately purchase.
-But for most B2B companies, the metrics provided by Twitter Ads are not the metrics that allow you to measure the true ROI of your campaigns.
+But for most B2B companies, leads gained through Twitter ads may take a long time to become paying customers.

 Don’t be too impressed if your Twitter campaign generates a thousand new followers or 5000 shares.
 Look at whether this engagement translates to leads that move through your funnel and turn into opportunities.
 You want to look at the cost of acquiring a new customer through your ads, not simply the cost per action or CPL.

 Here are some questions to answer to get to the real ROI of your Twitter ad campaigns:

 - How many conversions did you get on your website?
 Or how many app installs did you drive?